maheini/FreeStyle-Libre-3-patch/Juggluco-solution/juggluco-direct-instructions/en/instructions.md

 Done, that's it!
 If the readings are not visible, you can find more information in the "Experiences and troubleshooting" section.

-## Schritt 4 (optional): xDrip einrichten
+## Step 4 (optional): Set up xDrip

-Die Blutzuckerwerte werden von der xDrip+ App auf dem Smartphone empfangen.
+The blood sugar values are received on the smartphone by the xDrip+ App.

-- Falls noch nicht eingerichtet, lade die xDrip+ App herunter und installiere einen der neuesten Nightly Builds von [hier](https://github.com/NightscoutFoundation/xDrip/releases).
+- If not already set up then download xDrip+ app and install one of the latest nightly builds from [here](https://github.com/NightscoutFoundation/xDrip/releases).
-- In xDrip+ wähle "Libre2 patched" oder "Libre2 (patched App)" als Datenquelle
+- In xDrip+ select "Libre2 (patched App)" as data source
-- Batterieoptimierung deaktivieren und Hintergrundaktivität für die xDrip+ App zulassen
+- disable battery optimization and allow background activity for xDrip+ app
-- Falls nötig, gib unter Less Common Settings->Extra Logging Settings->Extra tags for logging "BgReading:d,xdrip libre_receiver:v" ein.
-Dadurch werden zusätzliche Fehlermeldungen für die Fehlersuche protokolliert.
+- If necessary, enter "BgReading:d,xdrip libre_receiver:v" under Less Common Settings->Extra Logging Settings->Extra tags for logging.
+This will log additional error messages for trouble shooting.
-- Geh in xDrip+ auf Einstellungen -> Interapp-Kompatibilität -> Daten lokal übertragen und wähle EIN.
+- In xDrip+ go to Settings -> Interapp Compatibility -> Broadcast Data Locally and select ON.
-- Geh in xDrip+ zu Einstellungen -> Interapp-Kompatibilität -> Behandlungen akzeptieren und wähle AUS.
+- In xDrip+ go to Settings -> Interapp Compatibility -> Accept Treatments and select OFF.
-- Damit AAPS Blutzuckerwerte (ab Version 2.5.x) von xDrip+ empfangen kann, aktiviere bitte Einstellungen -> Interapp Einstellungen -> Empfänger identifizieren "info.nightscout.androidaps".
+- to enable AAPS to receive blood sugar levels (version 2.5.x and later) from xDrip+ please set Settings -> Interapp Settings -> Identify Receiver "info.nightscout.androidaps".
-- Wenn du AndroidAPS zur Kalibrierung verwenden möchten, geh in xDrip+ zu Einstellungen -> Interapp-Kompatibilität -> Kalibrierungen akzeptieren und wähle EIN.
-Am besten prüfst du auch die Optionen unter Einstellungen -> Weniger allgemeine Einstellungen -> Erweiterte Kalibrierungseinstellungen überprüfen.
+- If you want to be able to use AndroidAPS to calibrate then in xDrip+ go to Settings -> Interapp Compatibility -> Accept Calibrations and select ON.
+You may also want to review the options in Settings -> Less Common Settings -> Advanced Calibration Settings.

 ## Schritt 5 (optional): Sensor in xDrip starten